mattyao1984/ezy-flight-laravel4/readme.md

 ### How to test? ###
 This app is tested with Karma which makes the test process eaiser than ever before.
-Just run 'grunt test --repoters' to test the app.
+Just run 'grunt karma' to test the app.
 Test result can be view under '/test/units.html'.

 ### Some notes: ###
 - I adjusted the width of the container to 940px which gives more room for pages.